alexandrchumakin/prime-numbers/README.md

 - Run `mvn compile exec:java -Dexec.args=1000000` (to run with desired max number)

 ## Technical decision
-The final implementation in [PrimeProcessor](src/main/java/org/achumakin/PrimeProcessor.java) only uses built-in functionality from IntStream that implements working with `CompletableFuture` under the hood.
+The final implementation in [PrimeStreamCalc](src/main/java/org/achumakin/PrimeStreamCalc.java) only uses built-in functionality from IntStream that implements working with `CompletableFuture` under the hood.

+More class example of multi-threading is [PrimePoolCalc](src/main/java/org/achumakin/PrimePoolCalc.java) where thread pool is managing threads and results are populated to an instance of `ConcurrentLinkedQueue`.
+Time execution and usage of hardware is exactly the same as with mainly used class.